evanstucker-hates-2fa/resume/README.md

 | [encrypted_resume.yaml](encrypted_resume.yaml) | Resume with sensitive fields encrypted. |
 | [resume.rb](resume.rb) | Reads YAML, outputs HTML. |

+# Using this code

+I wrote this for me, but if you want to use it, you can just copy the encrypted_resume.yaml file to decrypted_resume.yaml, and discard the encrypted junk in the compensation fields.

-# Process
+# Generating a resume

 1. Decrypt the YAML file: ```decrypt_yaml.rb```
 2. Update decrypted_resume.yaml.
-3. Encrypt it: ```encrypt_yaml.rb```
+Optionally update resume.rb if you want to update style and layout.
-4. Generate the resume: ```resume.rb```
+3. Generate the resume: ```resume.rb```
-5. Does it look good?
+4. Does it look good?
 Yeah, it looks reeeaaalll good.
-6. Commit it.
+5. Encrypt the YAML file: ```encrypt_yaml.rb```
+6. Delete the decrypted_resume.yaml file - don't wanna leave unencrypted stuff lying around.
+7. Commit your code.
-7. Get hired by a really savvy person - perhaps the person reading this right now.
+8. Get hired by a really savvy person - perhaps the person reading this right now.
-8. Have a fulfilling career.
+9. Have a fulfilling career.
-9. Retire.
+10. Retire.
-10. Walk the Earth.
+11. Walk the Earth.

 Thanks to http://patorjk.com/software/taag/ for the awesome ASCII art generator.